iPhoring/ComputerVision/ExtendedKalmanFilter/README.md

 # Extended Kalman Filter Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The goal of the project is to estimate the state of a moving object of interest with noisy lidar and radar measurements utilising the Kalman filter.
+The goal of the project is to estimate the state of a moving object of interest with noisy lidar and radar measurements utilizing the Kalman filter.

 # Prerequisites
 1. [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) Git repository includes two files that can be used to set up and install for either Linux or Mac systems.